 Greece Classics & Ancient History School Trips & Tours

-This fabulous country is wrapped in mythology and the many temples show the scale of devotion to the gods.
-Our tailored single and multi-centre packages include historical sites that evoke visions of the debates and addresses that formed democracy and provided a template for modern civilisation.
+This fabulous country is wrapped in mythology, which is why a school trip to Greece is so special and the many temples show the scale of devotion to the gods.
+Our tailored single and multi-centre classics school trips packages include historical sites that evoke visions of the debates and addresses that formed democracy and provided a template for modern civilisation.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.